October 7, 2009

 We are pleased to announce the winners of the First Annual Dogs of Valor Awards.
 Our panel of celebrity judges, including Martina Navratilova, Candy Spelling, Tamar Geller, and Silvio Horta, chose the First Annual Valor Dogs of the Year and Finalists.
 You chose the People's Hero winner!

 Scroll through the image slider to see this year's winning dogs.
-Visit the Hall of Heroes to meet other past Dogs of Valor winners.
+Visit the Hall of Fame to meet other Dogs of Valor winners.

 Valor Dogs of the Year